Ask A Park Ranger - Living and Working in Glacier Bay, Alaska

 Prior to this program:

 Contact the Glacier Bay National Park education staff to schedule a question and answer session via videoconferencing.
 Generate questions for the rangers.
 If questions will have a particular focus, please let Glacier Bay National Park know ahead of time.
 We can prepare materials related to the topic(s).
-We recommend setting up a practice session to coordinate videoconferencing technologies before the actual session.

 How to Participate